cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/conference-best-practices.md

   This is a living document, so please be sure to check regularly for updates.
 ---

 If you're not familiar with the needs and preferences of deaf and hard of hearing (deaf/hoh) individuals, hosting a conference that is truly inclusive and accessible can feel overwhelming.
-This document will guide you to ensuring that deaf and hard of hearing attendees can fully participate in your event and have a great overall and complete experience.
+This document will guide you in ensuring that deaf and hard of hearing attendees can fully participate in your event and have a great overall and complete experience.

 The first step of being more inclusive is understanding that deaf/hoh are not a one-size-fits-all group — we have different needs and preferences, so it is important to provide multiple options for deaf/hoh.
 If we can't participate, we will likely not return, reinforcing the vicious cycle of deaf/hoh individuals not participating in the community.